-Born in Greenock, Scotland, on the banks of the River Clyde, I was raised where a great shipbuilding industry flourished for hundreds of years.
+Born in Greenock, Scotland, on the banks of the River Clyde, Carl Peterson was raised where a great shipbuilding industry flourished for hundreds of years.
 In the 1800's seafaring men from other nations also joined the ranks in the Clyde Valley shipyards.
-One of these adventurers, a Swedish sailor, married a highland lass in Port Glasgow - they were my great-grandparents.
-Thus, I was born four generations hence, a Nordic Scot, with Swedes on one side and Highlanders on the other.
+One of these adventurers, a Swedish sailor, married a highland lass in Port Glasgow - they were Carl's great-grandparents.
+Thus, he was born four generations hence, a Nordic Scot, with Swedes on one side and Highlanders on the other.

-As I grew up I learned folk music and songs during ceilidhs at home, and also from listening to Burl Ives, The Kingston Trio, The Weavers, The Corries, Tommy Makem and the Clancy Brothers, to name but a few.
-I was blessed to eventually meet and perform with some of these entertainers.
+As Carl grew up he learned folk music and songs during ceilidhs at home, and also from listening to Burl Ives, The Kingston Trio, The Weavers, The Corries, Tommy Makem and the Clancy Brothers, to name but a few.
+He was blessed to eventually meet and perform with some of these entertainers.

-My musical career began Canada, where I performed from Newfoundland on the East Coast to British Columbia in the West, including Edmonton's Jubilee Auditorium, as well as in Montreal's Place Des Art, where the Montreal Gazette described him as "a folksinger with a most pleasing voice."
-I also appeared in Canadian television shows: Edmonton's "Tommy Banks Show" and St John's "All Around the Circle".
+Carl Peterson's musical career began in Canada, where he performed from Newfoundland on the East Coast to British Columbia in the West, including Edmonton's Jubilee Auditorium, as well as in Montreal's Place Des Art, where the Montreal Gazette described him as "a folksinger with a most pleasing voice."
+He also appeared in Canadian television shows: Edmonton's "Tommy Banks Show" and St John's "All Around the Circle".

-I then moved on to the United States, performing at Scottish and Irish festivals and concerts throughout the country.
-After a sold-out 1994 debut, I remained with Columbia Artists' Community Concerts touring roster for 6 years.
-I performed an average of 60 a concerts a year, traveling to and performing in 48 states (the exceptions being Alaska and Rhode Island).
+Carl then moved on to the United States, performing at Scottish and Irish festivals and concerts throughout the country.
+After a sold-out 1994 debut, he remained with Columbia Artists' Community Concerts touring roster for 6 years.
+Carl performed an average of 60 a concerts a year, traveling to and performing in 48 states (the exceptions being Alaska and Rhode Island).

-Over the past 4-5 years I have cut back on my performing schedule to focus more on writing.
-My first book was "Now's The Day And Now's Hour" with it's companion double CD, "Scotland Remembers The Alamo".
-This book and CD illustrates impact of Scotland on Texas and specifically the defenders of the Alamo.
+Over the past 4-5 years Carl has cut back on his performing schedule to focus more on writing.
+His first book was "Now's The Day And Now's Hour" with it's companion double CD, "Scotland Remembers The Alamo".
+The book and CD illustrates the impact of Scotland on Texas and specifically the defenders of the Alamo.
 It also documents the ballads and songs written about those events whose music came from Scottish and Irish tunes.

-I recently released my 2nd book, a fantasy book titled "Ewan Colin Coupar and a Touch of the Fae".
-I am currently working on the sequel.
+Carl recently released his 2nd book, a fantasy book titled "Ewan Colin Coupar and a Touch of the Fae".
+He is currently working on the sequel.

 "One man.
 One guitar.
 One incredible concert. ...
 The lone artist had a beautiful voice and a manner that made him instantly likable. ...
 Sometimes when an artist asks an audience to play a role, the reaction is one of hesitancy.
 This was not the case Friday.
 People readily joined in and seemed to take great pleasure, particularly in the singing.
 Peterson made them feel comfortable.
 So did the music.
 At concert's end, he was presented with a standing ovation."